 - Maintenance dose.
-Maintenance dose for most patients averages 112 micrograms, but it can vary from 75 to 260 micrograms.
-If conditions such as pregnancy, surgery, or other drugs alter hormone levels, the patient's thyroid hormone needs will have to be reassessed.
+Maintenance dose for most people averages 112 micrograms, but it can vary from 75 to 260 micrograms.
+If conditions such as pregnancy, surgery, or other drugs alter hormone levels, the person's thyroid hormone needs will have to be reassessed.

 Daily Regimen.
 Because thyroid replacement therapy is usually lifelong, setting up a regular daily routine is helpful.
 Here are some tips to remember:

 - Establish a habit of taking the medication at the same time each day.
 This may help prevent missed doses.
-It's best to take levothyroxine on an empty stomach.
-Doctors recommend taking it 30 to 60 minutes before eating breakfast.
+It's best to take levothyroxine on an empty stomach usually 30 to 60 minutes before eating breakfast.

 - If you miss a dose of your medicine, take it as soon as you can.
 If it is almost time for your next dose, take your medicine then and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 Annual Evaluation.
 Many factors can cause changes that require modifications to levothyroxine dosages.
 A dose that is appropriate one year may be too low the next.
-To maintain normal thyroid levels, some patients may need to take gradually increasing doses of thyroid hormone every year or two.
-Doctors recommend that patients be re-evaluated 6 months after normal TSH levels have been reached, and then once a year thereafter.
+To maintain normal thyroid levels, some people may need to take gradually increasing doses of thyroid hormone.
+Your provider will re-evaluate you 6 months after your TSH levels have normalized, and then once a year thereafter.

 Specific factors, such as changes in health or diet, new medications for other conditions, or simply switching brands, can also cause changes in thyroid hormone levels that require different doses.
-If patients change dose levels or levothyroxine brands, thyroid levels should be checked again at least 6 weeks later.
+If you change dose levels or levothyroxine brands, your thyroid levels should be checked again at least 6 weeks later.

 Problems with Levothyroxine Treatment